Law-Abiding-Troller/Tool-Upgrades/README.md

 7. Done.
 Can Launch Subnautica now.

 ## What This Mod Adds
 A hand held fabricator specifically for tools and nothing else.
 Found in the Fabricator under `Personal`,`Tools`.
+Please note that while the fabricator is hand held, it will not have charge unless near a base.
+I have not tested  if it will work inside of a base or without a solar panel or anything that generates power outside the base.
+I know the Power Transmitter will work.

 ## What Each Setting is:
  - Enable Debug Mode? (requires restart): Click to have a checkmark which you can test for bugs.